 I also recommend walking to the southern viewing platform, the newest lookout.
 You’ll enjoy a short walk through a remnant of rainforest to a platform overlooking Foxground below, along with glimpses of the coast.
 Just be warned there’s lots of steps to climb back up!

 At this stage, the oldest, western lookout doesn’t provide much of a view, due to the current height of the trees.
-But it looked like a new picnic area was being built adjacent to it.
+But it looked like a new picnic area was being built adjacent to it when I visited it in 2023.
 There are no signs about dogs, but keep your dog leashed in the reserve.

 #5 Taste the Local Wine

-The south coast region of NSW is home to a number of excellent wineries, and the northernmost is Crooked River Wines, located on the hills behind Gerringong.
+The south coast region of NSW is home to a number of excellent wineries.
+The northernmost is Crooked River Wines, located on the hills behind Gerringong.
 Established around 20 years ago, it’s a family-run winery that has won multiple awards for its premium red and white wines.

 #6 Try to Spot a Whale